MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/New-SmbGlobalMapping.md

 ### -QuicPort

-Specifies the port number to be used for Quick UDP Internet Connections (QUIC) protocol connections.
+Specifies the port number to be used for QUIC protocol connections.

 ```yaml
 Type: UInt16